Duolingo Learning Streak

 This stagnation can be disheartening, leading learners to seek out more comprehensive resources that offer the depth and variety they crave.
 After all, language learning is not just about memorizing phrases; it’s about developing the skills to communicate effectively and confidently in real situations.

-4. Frustration with Monetization
+4. Frustration with Over Monetization

 As Duolingo has grown, so has its emphasis on paid subscriptions like Duolingo Super (formerly Duolingo Plus).
 While it's understandable for a popular app to seek monetization, many users feel pressured to pay for features that don’t necessarily enhance their learning experience.